pachterlab/kb_docs/docs/source/bulk/pseudoalignment.rst

 To quantify bulk RNA-seq reads, run ``kb count`` with the ``-x BULK`` option.

-Let's say our reads came from a knockdown experiment and we have three control samples (C_1, C_2, C_3) and three knockdown samples (KD_1, KD_2, KD_3).
+Let's say our reads, which are paired-end, came from a knockdown experiment and we have three control samples (C_1, C_2, C_3) and three knockdown samples (KD_1, KD_2, KD_3).
 Run the following, assuming your index is stored in `human_index.idx` and transcript-to-gene mapping file in `human_t2g.txt`:

 .. code-block:: text